 CTL is also offering a series called “Focus on Active Learning” this term.
 I am so disappointed that the timing conflicts with my schedule, so if anyone reading this attends and wants to let us know how it went, please do!

 Expanding horizons is a seminar/workshop series which focuses on academic and professional development for graduate students.
 I have attended many of these sessions, many of which are geared towards teaching and learning.
-One of my favourites (that’s coming up this term) is Assessment for Learning.

 Teaching and learning group for grad students

 I decided earlier this year to start up a group that will examine teaching and learning in higher education.
 The group is still in the planning stages and so far I have about 15-20 interested grad students from across campus.
 Some of the activities of the group will include reading literature and having discussions or debates, doing practice lectures or microteaching, observing lectures among other things.
 If you would like to get involved with this group or find out more, don’t hesitate to contact me at firstname.lastname@example.org.
 The expected start date for this group is late October.

 All of the above options are great to consider if you are finding yourself interested in teaching and learning.
 There are also lots of options to consider outside of the University too.
 For example, I am involved with a group called oCUBE or the Ontario Consortium of Undergraduate Biology Educators, and at the May meeting I became one of their Grad Student Stewards.
 This is a grass roots group that is interested in sharing best practices with other Biology educators in Ontario that are passionate about teaching and learning.
 There are so many groups like this out there and resources right under your nose here at Queen’s so look yonder new TA’s and find one that suits you!